DRAMA STRATEGIES

 Storytelling

-Storytelling is one of the simplest and perhaps most compelling forms of dramatic and imaginative activity.
-A good place to
+Storytelling is one of the most compelling forms of dramatic and imaginative activity.

 Teacher in Role

-Teacher in role (TiR) is an invaluable technique for shaping the dramatic process and developing students’ learning.
-Simply put, the
+Teacher in role is an invaluable technique for shaping the dramatic process and developing students’ learning.
+The teacher takes on

 Thought Tracking